Rosa-Kang/team-chatting-room/README.md

 ## Purpose of the project

-- React
+- React Hooks Practice
-- firebase
+- Authentication Practice
-- React
+-

 <!--USE TECH-->